cerisara/DragonGoApp/README.md

 ===========

 Android app to play the game of go on the DGS servers.

+Note January 2025: I know this app is pretty old and I've not updated it since a long time, but I've just checked on my Redmi phone, and it's still working fine!
+(I'm actually a bit surprised that it does, but that's pretty cool).
+So the app's still a viable option to play on DGS, even though it's a bit minimal from a GUI point of view, at least, it has passed the test of time and it's still functional, so please enjoy DGS go and have fun!

 Follow below links for more information:

 * Download the apk here in the releases.
 Warning: you have to trust me that this apk is indeed compiled from this source code.
 The correct way to do it would be to rather maintain an F-Droid repo, I did this long ago, but it's too much work to maintain.
 So here it is...
 And if you don't trust me (which is normal), just recompile it, sorry...